HeloiseS/atlasapiclient/README.md

 # FAQ
 * **Can I query by TNS/ZTF name?**:
     No. Do a cone search.
-  * **WHY?**: Because it's too low on our priority list and we're in the trenches already.
+  * **WHY?**: Because it's too low on our priority list and we don't have the time.
   If it's a really big deal for you and you might have working hours to help us with this, get in touch.
 * **Can I do a cone search?** :
    Not yet.
 Poke us if we've not done it by February 2025.
-* **Why does the API return so much data**?: Because it'd take forever to refactor and it's low on the priority list.
-If it's a big deal for you talk to us, it might bump us further up the to-do list.
+* **Why does the API return so much data**?:
+Because it'd take forever to refactor and it's low on the priority list.
+If it's a big deal for you talk to us, it might bump it further up the to-do list.